dosarkz/laravel-paybox/README.md

-# Acquiring system for accepting payments [Paybox.Money 4.0.0](https://paybox.money/docs/ru/pay-in/4.0)
+# Acquiring system for accepting payments [Paybox.Money](https://paybox.money/docs/ru)
 > List of available functional
 - Creating a new payment
 - Receiving information about the payment